lifenetwork-ai/iam-service/dev-docs/Delete Identifier.md

 ---

 This document describes how an authenticated user deletes an identifier (email or phone).
 Deletion is only allowed if the user has more than one identifier.
+If a user recently updated or added a new identifier, they must complete verification via `challenge-verify` first; deletion does not bypass verification.

 ---